 - Contractors – Contractors must prepare safe systems of work for their employees by identifying the hazards they are likely to encounter during the work and making a suitable and sufficient assessment of the risks posed by those hazards.
 Clear information on the type, location and status of underground services and the tools, equipment and working practices they will require to avoid damaging the services is essential.

-So the PAS 128: 2022 survey level you require will depend on your role, and the current project status.
+So the PAS 128: 2022 survey type you require will depend on your role, and the current project planning status.

 At the feasibility, planning and design stage: you will need a PAS 128:2022 QL-D utility record search and potentially a QL-C site reconnaissance survey.
 Premier Energy provides market leading and competitively priced QL-D Desktop Utility Record Searches.
 In addition, we undertake QL-C survey as part of our comprehensive Utility Reports (a site investigation with visual inspections).
 We also offer a PAS 128: 2022 compliant Interactive Utility Map which presents the utility record search results in a multi layered interactive existing service drawing making user interpretation simpler and saving considerable time.